-Since my own diagnosis of glioblastoma (GBM) in 1995 at age 50, I have spent considerable time researching the literature for treatment options, and the following discussion summarizes what I have learned.
-Most of the information is from medical journals.
+Since my own diagnosis of glioblastoma (GBM) in 1995 at age 50, I have spent considerable time researching treatment options, and the following discussion summarizes what I have learned.
+Most of the information is from medical journals and the proceedings of major cancer conferences.
 Some is from information that has been contributed by others to various online brain tumor patient support groups, which I have followed up on, and some is from direct communications by phone or e-mail with various physicians conducting the treatments that are described.
 References are presented at the end for those who would like their physicians to take this information seriously.
-Although this discussion is intended to be primarily descriptive of the recent development of new treatment options, it is motivated by my belief that the development of new agents, per se, is likely to fall short of providing effective treatment.
-What is needed, in addition, is a new approach to treatment that recognizes the power of evolution as the enemy of victims of cancer.
+Although this discussion is intended to be primarily descriptive of the recent development of new treatment options, it is motivated by my belief that single-agent treatment protocols are unlikely to be successful, and patients are best served if they utilize multiple treatment modalities, and go beyond the "certified" treatments that too often are the only treatment options offered.